Image

 1. Chemical Tests (ie. a breathalizer)

-If you already did a breathalyzer test, speak to an exemplary Lewis County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your Lewis County, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to examine if the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, speak to an exemplary Lewis County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your Lewis County, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to determine if the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are meant to gauge whether you are impaired through a series of demonstrative tasks.
-The National Highway Traffic and Safety Administration has defined three standardized field tests police officers subject drivers to in Lewis County, MO and all over the United States.
+Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are intoxicated by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in Lewis County, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction